logantwalker/gopher-chess/README.md

 1  ♜  ♞  ♝  ♛  ♚  ♝  ♞  ♜
 a  b  c  d  e  f  g  h       d7d5
 ```
+note: the chesspieces may seem to have inverted colors if you play with a white background terminal.
+This is because the chesspieces are represented by unicode characters that are white in color.
 ### Online Play

 Gopher Chess can be integrated with the Lichess API, enabling it to compete against other players and bots online.